jbuberel/buildmodeshared/README.md

 # Using Go Shared Libraries

 This project demonstrates two new features that were added in the Go 1.5 release.
+This work is based on the [Go team proposal](https://docs.google.com/document/d/1nr-TQHw_er6GOQRsF6T43GGhFDelrAP0NqSS_00RgZQ/edit) found here.
 Keep in mind that this has only been tested on Linux.
 Certain features are not yet available on all Go platforms.

-* The ability to compile a Go program that is dynamically linked to other Go libraries.
+*  [Go from Go](./gofromgo) - The ability to compile a Go program that is dynamically linked to other Go libraries.
-* The ability to compile a set of Go packages into a C-style shared library that can be invoked from other languages, such as Pyhon.
+* [Go from Python](./gofrompython) - The ability to compile a set of Go packages into a C-style shared library that can be invoked from other languages, such as Pyhon.

 First, you'll need a working Go 1.5 installation.
 If you haven't already upgraded, follow the [download and install instructions here]